VictorTaelin/Interaction-Calculus/IC.md

 through the beta-reduce (APP-LAM) interaction.

 Superpositions work like pairs.
-Duplications eliminate superpositions through the lapse (DUP-SUP) interaction, which works exactly like a pair projection.
+Duplications eliminate superpositions through the DUP-SUP interaction, which works exactly like a pair projection.

 What makes SUPs and DUPs unique is how they interact with LAMs and APPs.
-When a SUP is applied to an argument, it reduces through the overlap interaction (APP-SUP), and when a LAM is projected, it reduces through the entangle interaction (DUP-LAM).
-This gives a computational behavior for every possible
-interaction: there are no runtime errors on the Interaction Calculus.
+When a SUP is applied to an argument, it reduces through the APP-SUP interaction, and when a LAM is projected, it reduces through the DUP-LAM interaction.
+This gives a computational behavior for every possible interaction: there are no runtime errors on the Interaction Calculus.

 The 'Label' is just a numeric value.
 It affects the DUP-SUP interaction.